This text is translated into Russian by google automatic human level neural machine.

 TOGETHER WITH THE PEOPLE AND THE WHOLE WORLD

-The fight against corruption in China is now everywhere: there is the Anti-Corruption Main Department of the Supreme People's Procuratorate of the People's Republic of China, a special department in the Ministry of State Control, the Anti-Corruption Commission, anti-corruption departments have been established throughout the country in prosecutors' offices at all levels.
-As China's Attorney General Jia Chunwang once said, "Integrity of government and strict adherence to the law are two goals China has long striven for."
+The fight against corruption in China is now being dealt with everywhere: there is the General Directorate for Combating Corruption of the Supreme People's Prosecutor's Office of the PRC, a special department in the Ministry of State Control, the Anti-Corruption Commission, and anti-corruption departments have been established throughout the country in prosecutorial bodies at all levels.
+As China's Attorney General Jia Chunwang once said, "The incorruptibility of the government and strict adherence to the law are two goals that China has long sought."

 As the professor of law at the People's University, a member of the Special Advisory Committee of the Supreme People's Procuratorate of China, Hu Jiaqun: